Anastasios Papazoglou

-Anastasios 'Tasos' Papazoglou (Αναστάσιος 'Τάσος' Παπάζογλου; born 24 September 1988) is a Greek professional footballer who plays as a centre-back for Super League 2 club Panserraikos, for which he is captain.
+Anastasios 'Tasos' Papazoglou (Αναστάσιος 'Τάσος' Παπάζογλου; born 24 September 1988) is a Greek former professional footballer who played as a centre-back.

 Club career

 Panserraikos

 Papazoglou's first football steps were taken at the age of six in football academies of Giorgos Koudas in Thessaloniki, but soon after he moved to an amateur club AS Neapoli.
 From there he moved to Panserraikos, making his senior team debut during the 2006–07 season.
 He stayed to the club for over five years, managing also to wear captain's armband.
 During his spell with Panserraikos, he was also converted from midfielder to central defender.

 Olympiacos

 His performances impressed the technical staff of Olympiacos and on 30 August 2010, he signed a five-year contract with the Greek giants.
 However, due to Olympiacos' completeness in this position, he was immediately given on loan back to Panserraikos for the 2010–11 season.
 After a remarkable presence during his loan to Panserraikos (24 appearances, 2 goals), apart from the positive feedback received from the media, he secured his return to Olympiacos in the summer of 2011.
 Papazoglou had a three-year presence at Olympiacos, appearing in 46 matches and scoring two goals in all competitions, managing to win three championships and two cups.
 On 23 July 2014, his contract with the club was terminated, as he was not among Olympiacos's plans for the 2014–15 season.